 Watch out for the treats!

 Human sweets aren’t great for dog digestion.
-Chocolate is poisonous, and these days, many sweets also contain artificial sweeteners and can be a doggie choking hazard.
-If your pooch finds their way into your Halloween candy stash, you may end up having to make an emergency trip to the vets.
+Chocolate can be poisonous, and these days, some sweets also contain artificial sweeteners and can be a doggie choking hazard.
+If your pooch finds their way into your Halloween candy stash, you may end up having to make an emergency trip to the vet.
 So make sure you keep chocolate and sweet treats safely out of reach of those paws.

 Try some soothing sounds